CDenisUa/React/README.md

 # React

-*This is a repository with all my tutorials on react*
+*This is a repository with all my tutorials on React*

 ---